 Becoming an A.S.
+Elected Officer

-Elected Officer To run for a Student Senate Executive Board Position, you must pick up an application packet from the Department of Student Life, available during February for the Spring General Elections.
+To run for a Student Senate Executive Board Position, you must pick up an application packet from the Department of Student Life, available during February for the Spring General Elections.
 Complete the application materials and submit them to the Department of Student Life, by the filing deadline.
 You must attend a mandatory candidates' meeting.
 You are required to have a cumulative GPA of 2.0 and you must have a minimum of 5 CHC units at the time of verification and during your time in office.

-Student Senate meetings take place Mondays from 2-4pm.
 The Student Trustee must also attend all Board of Trustees meetings normally held on the second Thursday of each month at 4pm in the District Office.
 If you are interested in running for President, you must have a minimum of 24 CHC units and have 1 year of prior experience in the Student Senate.